ravencats111/stats220/content/labs/lab03.md

 Suppose that you have created an `Rproj` for this course.
-You need to download `villagers.csv` [here](https://github.com/rfordatascience/tidytuesday/raw/master/data/2020/2020-05-05/villagers.csv) (right click, select "Save link as"/“Download Linked File As”) to `data/animal-crossing/` under your `Rproj` folder.
+You need to download `villagers.csv` [here](https://github.com/rfordatascience/tidytuesday/raw/master/data/2020/2020-05-05/villagers.csv) (right click, select “Save link as”/“Download Linked File As”) to `data/animal-crossing/` under your `Rproj` folder.

 -   You’re required to use **relative file paths